 Credit Card Tips And Info That Will HelpPosted at by CreditWiz on category Credit Cards

 Keeping two or three credit card accounts open is a sound financial practice.
-If you can pay your bill in full each month, this number of cards will help you to improve your credit score.
-If you have more than 3 credit cards however, that might not look right to a lender who looks as your credit report.
+This can help you to build a credit history and improve your credit score, as long as you are sensible with the use of these cards.
+However, if you open more than three, it may not look good to a lender when they pull your credit bureau report.